 A. At the time of the shoot

 I would mainly say to focus on the rule during the point of the shoot because the minimal effort in post-processing is good.
-During this period of time make your mind so trained that in a minute it gives direction that to apply the Rule of Thirds.
+During this period make your mind so trained that in a minute it gives direction that to apply the Rule of Thirds.

 B. At the time of post-processing

 During this phase of the time, you can crop and move the subject to any intersection point.

 As you can see in the image above, I had composed the image with the Rule of thirds by using a tube light and wall clock.

 The rule says that you should place the subject in which you would like to highlight the importance at any of the four intersections.

 # Rule of Thirds in the Landscape Image